Students Handbook

 • Participation is encouraged, but students must maintain discipline, respect, and academic balance

-• Any student with a medical condition must inform the Administration in advance to prevent involvement in activities that could risk their health.
+• Any student with a medical condition that requires special attention or care, must inform the Administration in advance to prevent involvement in activities that could risk their health.

 • Misconduct, negligence, or repeated absence may result in suspension from extracurricular activities.